 How do I build better habits that will make me great?

-You need what Tony calls the 3 Pillars of Progress.
+To build powerful new habits, you need what Tony calls the 3 Pillars of Progress.
 Think of them as the foundation, or support, that holds up your goals.
 Using these three pillars will allow you to focus and commit to what you really want.
 With these pillars you’ll be able to track your progress, hold yourself accountable, and experience real, lasting improvement in your personal and professional life.
 Goodbye repeated failures, hello success and better habits.

 Pillar 1: Get focused